IndicGenBench: A Multilingual Benchmark to Evaluate Generation Capabilities of LLMs on Indic Languages

 To create \xorqain{}, we select the 302 Bengali and 237 Telugu examples (Bn/Te-question, En-passage, En-answer) from the \textsc{Xor-TyDi} dev set as our test data.\footnote{\textsc{Xor-TyDi} has not publicly released its test set.} Additionally, we sample 600 examples (equally from Bengali and Telugu) from the training set of \textsc{Xor-TyDi} to create our training (100) and development (500) set.
 We then follow a two-staged translation process, where we first ask the human translators to translate the Bengali or Telugu question (Bn/Te-question) into English (En-question).
 In the second stage, we collect translations for these English questions (En-question) into target languages (Xx-question) and translations for the English answers (En-answer) into the target languages (Xx-answer).

 We create two tasks from this translated data: 1. {\textbf \xorqa{}}: Each example contains (Xx-question, En-passage, En-answer).
-This task is similar to the \textsc{Xor-TyDi} dataset in additional Indic languages. \\ 2. {\textbf \xorqaxx{}}: Each example contains (Xx-question, En-passage, Xx-answer), where the task is to generate the answer in the same language as the question.
+This task is similar to the \textsc{Xor-TyDi} dataset. \\ 2. {\textbf \xorqaxx{}}: Each example contains (Xx-question, En-passage, Xx-answer), where the task is to generate the answer in the same language as the question.

 We collect data for 28 Indic languages resulting in 32k examples.\footnote{We do not collect translations for Nepali.}